orchistro/magic_static/README.md

-# magic_static
+# Magic static
-Testing magic static
+Check if other threads block when the static variable is in the middle of being instantiated.